thesfinox/mars-reconnaissance-orbiter/CONTRIBUTING.md

 - ✅ Use welcoming and inclusive language
 - ✅ Respect differing viewpoints and experiences
 - ✅ Accept constructive criticism gracefully
-- ✅ Focus on what's best for the community
+- ✅ Focus on what’s best for the community
 - ✅ Show empathy towards other contributors

 ### Communication